Environmental Management System

-Protecting and improving the environment—particularly our water resources—is an important part of Charleston Water System's mission.
+Protecting and improving the environment—particularly our water resources—is an important part of our mission.

-In order to effectively manage the impact of our services on the environment, we have subscribed to a voluntary standard created by the International Organization for Standardization,
+In order to effectively manage the impact of our services on the environment, Charleston Water System has subscribed to a voluntary standard created by the International Organization for Standardization, or ISO.

 ISO was founded after World War II to standardize equipment, manufacturing, and construction practices.
 Since then, ISO has grown to include more than 8,000 different standards for everything from quality control to environmental management.

 In 1999, Charleston Water System became the first public water or wastewater utility in the nation to become certified under the ISO 14001 standard for environmental management.
 This certification requires the implementation of an Environmental Management System, or EMS, which is a set of standards that provide a framework for how to identify and control environmental impacts, both positive and negative.